nushell/nushell.github.io/book/math.md

 > ls | where size > 10kb
 ```

-The `where size > 10kb` is a command with two parts: the command names `where` and the short-hand math expression `size > 10kb`.
+The `where size > 10kb` is a command with two parts: the command name `where` and the short-hand math expression `size > 10kb`.
 We say short-hand because `size` here is the shortened version of writing `$it.size`.
 If we look at the fully expanded form, we would see:

 ```
 > ls | where {|$it| $it.size > 10kb }